RakOLion/ICS3UN-Console-Game/README.md

 3. Run  ```main.py```.

 ## Requirements
-This project only works on a Microsoft OS
+This project only works on a Microsoft OS.